 I still remember when I was 13 years old and decided that I wanted to learn to play guitar.
 It did not come easily to me: I have always struggled with coordination and am left-handed; most guitars are made for right-handed people.
 Practicing guitar was the first thing that I truly committed myself to.
 What kept me going was not a desire to be the next great guitarist, but a love I had discovered in synagogue and at summer camp for singing as a community.
 When I was finally able to lead communities in song myself, I was grateful both for my newfound skills and for what I had learned from the experience of acquiring those skills: namely, how deep commitment and ongoing practice could enable me to do something I did not think was possible.

-As we reflect on the United States' Independence Day, I am mindful that democracy also takes commitment and practice.
+I am mindful that democracy also takes commitment and practice.
 Democracy takes practice because it still is not accessible to all.
 The democracy we live in today was established by people who restricted political power to white, Christian men.
 Over the centuries, people and movements have pushed these boundaries and pursued a democracy that better reflects all who call this country home.
 Nevertheless, voter suppression laws still intentionally keep Black, Indigenous, and People of Color (BIPOC) from voting, as well as poor people, people with disabilities, and young people.

 Democracy takes practice because it is messy.
 It requires that people who will not always agree come together and make collective decisions.